Enterprise Single Sign-On Playbook

 Single Sign-On Strategic and Technical Benefits

-• Efficiently extend your on-premise identity and access system to integrate cloud applications more rapidly.
+- Efficiently extend your on-premise identity and access system to integrate cloud applications more rapidly through the use of standardized protocols (e.g., OIDC and SAML) and pre-validated security patterns.

-• Increase user satisfaction, productivity, and mission efficiency by reducing password fatigue.
+- Increase user satisfaction, productivity, and mission efficiency by reducing password fatigue through the adoption of phishing-resistant, passwordless authentication.

-• Reduce application IT support and help desk costs with centrally managed authentication.
+- Reduce application IT support and help desk costs with centrally managed authentication and automated identity lifecycle management to decrease password-related support requests.

-• Reduce exceptions and help desk calls through self-service password management and profile updates.
+- Reduce exceptions and help desk calls through self-service credential management and profile updates to support a transition toward phishing-resistant, passwordless authentication.

-• Centrally provide timely and relevant information on authentication attempts and other login information to agency resources.
+- Centrally provide timely and relevant information on authentication attempts and other login information to agency resources to maintain visibility into identity continuity events across the enterprise.

-• Centralize logging and auditing of successful and failed user login attempts that support your Federal Information Security Modernization Act (FISMA) and CDM security objectives.
+- Centralize logging and auditing of successful and failed user login attempts that support your Federal Information Security Modernization Act (FISMA) and CDM security objectives and fulfill the event logging requirements of OMB M-21-31 through a unified identity record.

-• Generate normalized, timestamped, and attribute-enriched authentication logs to directly contribute to the efficiency of your agency’s cybersecurity operations center, data analytics, threat hunting, and security incident response services.
+- Generate normalized, timestamped, and attribute-enriched authentication logs from identity assertions to directly contribute to the efficiency of your agency’s cybersecurity operations center, data analytics, threat hunting, and security incident response services.

 Best Practice - Building the Business Case

 When building a business case, include qualitative aspects on how Enterprise SSO can improve user experience and security, a return on investment, and a cost-benefit analysis.
-Combining cost analysis (quantitative justification) and qualitative aspects may help obtain leadership support and funding.
+Combining cost analysis (quantitative justification) and qualitative aspects may help obtain leadership support and funding for modernizing the agency’s security architecture in accordance with the NIST SP 800-63-4 DIRM Framework.

 Coordinate the business case development with your agency ICAM governance structure.
 The ICAM governance structure should oversee your ICAM projects and work streams and align ICAM services and management with your agency’s mission.
-For ICAM oversight and program management examples, see the FICAM Program Management Guide.
+For ICAM governance and program management examples, see the Framework for Integrated Governance Playbook.

 1.4 Identify the Target State

-Establish a realistic and achievable “to be” target state for your agency at key intervals (such as at one, three, and five years).
+Establish a realistic and achievable “to be” target state for your agency at key intervals (such as at one, three, and five years), aligned with the target maturity levels required by the Federal Zero Trust Strategy.
 Sometimes system impact level, access or credential requirements, or other factors can affect whether applications can integrate with your service.
 All applications are written differently, in different languages, at different times, for different purposes.
 Not all agency applications may support an assertion protocol.
-Your agency implementation should provide a range of compatible options, which will help realize the highest return on investment from the start.
+Your agency implementation should provide a range of compatible options, to maintain identity continuity across legacy and modern systems—which will help realize the highest return on investment from the start.

 Step 2: Plan Application Integration

-Perform an inventory of your agency’s applications, supported assertion protocols and provisioning capabilities, and user community.
+Perform an inventory of your agency’s applications, supported identiity assertion protocols and provisioning capabilities, and user community.

 2.1 Application Inventory and Identity Risk Analysis

-Application inventory and identity risk analysis are critical implementations.
-As part of this application inventory, collaborate across your agency if a list doesn’t already exist.
+Application inventory and DIRA are critical implementations.
+As part of this application inventory, collaborate across your agency if a list doesn’t already exist to determine the required AAL and FAL for each application.

 Best Practice - Application Inventory Sources

 Some agencies may not have a single authoritative source for application discovery or asset management.
-Your agency’s FISMA asset and application inventories, DNS records, CDM asset management inventories, and network scan reports may assist in developing and maintaining an application inventory.
+Your agency’s FISMA asset and application inventories, DNS records, CISA CDM asset management inventories, and network scan reports may assist in developing and maintaining an application inventory that can be monitored and logged as required by OMB M-21-31.

 Your agency can group applications according to their major characteristics, similarities in use cases, design patterns, and technology stacks.
-Categorizing your application inventory based on these patterns help you to organize your pilot, integrations, and production releases.
+Categorizing your application inventory based on these patterns helps you to organize your pilot, integrations, and production releases while enabling an efficient DIRA to determine appropriate AAL and FAL requirements.
 You may find efficiencies and scaling opportunities based on the below list.
 This list can also be used to prioritize application integration in step 4.

-• Budget cycle and financial priorities (e.g., cost savings).
+- Budget cycle and financial priorities (e.g., cost savings) associated with the transition to phishing-resistant, passwordless authentication.

 Figure 2: DIRA Process